 The academic departments at Pfeiffer offer an excellent graduate experience on both the Charlotte and Raleigh-Durham campuses.
-These include Master's degrees in Business Administration, Business Administration/Leadership, Business Administration/Health Administration, Health Administration, Elementary Education, Special Education, Marriage and Family Therapy, Practical Theology, and Leadership, all offered on the Charlotte campus.
+These include Master's degrees in Business Administration, Business Administration/Leadership, , Financial Fraud Investigation, Health Administration, Health Administration/ Business Administration Elementary Education, Special Education, Marriage and Family Therapy, Practical Theology, and Leadership, all offered on the Charlotte campus.

 Graduate students generally take two courses during the fall and spring terms (three courses maximum in the MMFT Program) and two courses (one course minimum in the MMFT Program) during the summer.
-Each course meets one night per week, and online classes are available.
+Each course meets one night per week in most disciplines.
 Graduate certificates in Health Service Administration and Leadership are also offered.
-Pfeiffer University Raleigh-Durham offers the same quality Master's degrees in Business Administration, Health Administration, and Marriage and Family Therapy.